 This one is definitely optional, as you can find worms or other insects to use as bait almost anywhere.

 Some kits will come with salmon eggs or Powerbait which can be useful in a pinch.
 However, they wouldn’t last very long if you were truly stranded, plus you could just as easily use fish guts to help attract fish.

 Most compact kits come with everything except a rod and reel.
 Obviously, a full-size fishing pole would greatly increase your casting ability, but you might not have that luxury in a survival scenario.

-You can easily fashion a makeshift pole out of a stick or bottle, or even fish from a handline.
+You can easily fashion a makeshift pole out of a bamboo pole or plastic jug, or even fish from a handline.
 There are also compact telescopic poles that work well for backpacking/camping.
 Some anglers might scoff at these poles, but they work far better than nothing.